 The Next-Generation Sequencing Era

 Next-generation sequencing is a massive parallel high-throughput sequencing technology.
 There are now a variety of NGS techniques that take advantage of different technological approaches.
 However, all NGS approaches are characterized by the conduct of numerous (millions) concurrent sequencing reactions (parallel reactions).
 This approach provides the speed of obtaining large amounts of sequencing information, and on a microscale.
 Given these characteristics, the cost to sequence a genome is significantly lower than that using Sanger sequencing.
-About 20 years ago, initial draft human genome sequencing with the Sanger approach cost about $300 million (1).
+About 20 years ago, the initial draft of human genome sequencing with the Sanger approach cost about $300 million (1).
 Now, with NGS, the cost is under $1500.

 The technical processes of NGS in general are responsible for the speed and power of the sequencing approach.
 First, a DNA (or RNA) library is created.
-This is done by breaking up the DNA strands and ligating DNA adapters known sequence that anchor the DNA to a support (bead, glass plate).
+This is done by breaking up the DNA strands and ligating DNA adapters known sequence that anchor the DNA to support (bead, glass plate).
 The created library is amplified before the actual sequencing phase.
 The library is the template used to make new fragments of DNA via numerous PCR reactions.

 Using the single nucleotide system as an example, the immobilized DNA is mixed at each cycle of sequencing with a solution containing one nucleotide, which is incorporated where it is complementary to the sequence.
 The surface or support with the immobilized DNA is washed and another solution with a different nucleotide is used.
 The incorporation of the nucleotides is detected by various techniques depending on the sequencing system used.

-For instance, reversible terminator sequencing, uses a reversible terminator with a fluorescent label that is imaged when each nucleotide is added.
+For instance, reversible terminator sequencing uses a reversible terminator with a fluorescent label that is imaged when each nucleotide is added.
 This is then cleaved to allow incorporation of the next nucleotide resulting in base-by-base sequencing that is highly accurate.
-Adapter sequence information is removed, and the sequence data is analyzed using a genome reference and bioinformatics methods.
+Adapter sequence information is removed, and the sequence data is analyzed using genome reference and bioinformatics methods.
 New, effective, and more easily assessable sequence analysis methods are ongoing (2).

-Benefit to Research and Clinical Medicine Advancement
+The benefit to Research and Clinical Medicine Advancement

 The use of NGS has rapidly provided biomedical advances applied to a diversity of bioscience fields.
-This includes, but not limited to, the use of this information in personalized medicine, epidemiology, forensics, and basic science for the discovery of new genes.
-Using NGS to analyze RNA now allows accurate and high-throughput analysis of a transcriptome.
-The massive amounts of NGS sequencing data to date has contributed to the ability to apply sequencing information in a timely manner to facilitate diagnostic efforts for many disease including very rare genetic disorders.
+This includes, but is not limited to, the use of this information in personalized medicine, epidemiology, forensics, and basic science for the discovery of new genes.
+Using NGS to analyze RNA now allows accurate and high-throughput analysis of the transcriptome.
+The massive amounts of NGS sequencing data to date has contributed to the ability to apply sequencing information in a timely manner to facilitate diagnostic efforts for many diseases including very rare genetic disorders.

 - National Human Genome Research Institute.
 The Cost of Sequencing a Human Genome.
 Available at: https://www.genome.gov/27565109/the-cost-of-sequencing-a-human-genome/ Last Updated: July 6, 2016